Artist: William Merritt Chase (American, Williamsburg, Indiana 1849–1916 New York)

 Dimensions: 74 1/8 x 36 1/4 in.
 (188.3 x 92.1 cm)

 Credit Line: Bequest of William H. Walker, 1918

-On his way to visit Spain in 1885 by way of London, Chase decided to introduce himself to Whistler (1834–1903), whose works he had long admired.
-Whistler urged him to remain so they could paint portraits of one another.
-In depicting Whistler, Chase echoed traits that appear in his compatriot's recent portraits, such as that of ThÉodore Duret (13.20): an elongated figure, a low-key palette, free brushwork, and ambiguous space.
-Although Chase must have intended to honor Whistler and his style with these echoes, Whistler was offended, calling the portrait a “monstrous lampoon” and possibly destroying his image of Chase.
+On his way to Spain in 1885 by way of London, Chase decided to introduce himself to James McNeill Whistler (1834–1903), whose works he had long admired.
+Whistler urged him to stay longer so they could paint portraits of one another.
+In depicting Whistler, Chase echoed traits that appear in his subject’s recent portraits, such as that of Théodore Duret (13.20): an elongated figure, a low-keyed palette, free brushwork, and ambiguous space.
+Although Chase must have intended to honor Whistler and his style with these echoes, Whistler was offended, calling the work a “monstrous lampoon” and possibly destroying his portrait of Chase.